hallambaker/Mathematical-Mesh/Web/readme.md

 # meshman Documentation

-meshman is a command line tool that provides access to the security tools provided by the Mathematical Mesh.
+'meshman' is a command line tool that provides access to the security tools provided by the Mathematical Mesh.
 Providing these capabilities in a command line tool makes it easy to access Mesh capabilities from scripting languages, thus enabling scripts to be written to manage existing applications using